 Instructions

-- Season the steaks: One hour before cooking, generously sprinkle the steaks with salt and pepper.
+- Season the steaks: One hour before cooking, generously sprinkle the steaks with salt, pepper, and garlic powder.
 Let the steaks rest at room temperature until cooking.
-(If you don't have the time to salt ahead, that's OK - salt them right before putting them on the grill.)
+(If you don't have the time to salt ahead, that's OK—salt them right before putting them on the grill.)

-- Sear the steaks: Put the steaks on the grill directly over the coals.
-Sear the steaks, flipping every minute or two, until they are browned and crusty on both sides, about 6 minutes.
-(If you are cooking on a gas grill, rotate the steaks 90 degrees after the second flip to get a diamond crosshatch pattern on the steaks.
-This doesn't matter as much with a charcoal grill - charcoal will brown the steaks regardless of the grate direction.)
+- Sear the steaks over direct heat: Put the steaks on the grill directly over the coals or lit burners.
+Sear the steaks, flipping every two minutes, until they are browned and crusty on both sides, about 8 minutes.
+(If you are cooking on a gas grill, keep the lid closed as much as possible and rotate the steaks 90 degrees when you flip them the second time to get diamond grill marks.
+This doesn't matter as much with charcoal—charcoal will evenly brown the steaks regardless of the grate direction.)

-- Move the steaks and finish with the lid closed: Move the steaks to the indirect heat side of the grill, away from the fire.
+- Move the steaks to indirect and finish with the lid closed: Move the steaks to the indirect heat side of the grill, away from the fire.
+(On a charcoal grill, the side without coals; on a gas grill, over unlit burners).
 Close the lid and cook the steaks until they reach an internal temperature of 125°F for medium-rare, about 10 minutes.
-(For Rare, cook to 115°F internal, about 7 minutes; for Medium, cook to 135°F, about 13 minutes.)
+(For Rare, cook to 115°F internally, about 7 minutes; for Medium, cook to 135°F, about 13 minutes.)

-- Serve: Remove the steaks from the grill, let them rest for ten minutes, then serve.
+- Serve: Remove the steaks from the grill, let them rest for five minutes, then serve and enjoy!

 Notes